nonxedy/nonscenes/README.md

 A cutscene plugin for Minecraft 1.20.x - 1.21.x servers.

-> **Note**: This plugin is currently in alpha development stage but is actively maintained and improved.
+> **Note**: This plugin has been written on Kottlin.
+It is currently in alpha development stage but is actively maintained and improved.

 ## Features